 - Use a VPN for more online privacy and anonymity.
 ExpressVPN is an excellent all-round VPN.

 Google processes over 3.5 billion searches per day.
 We all use it to search for information about trending topics, people, recipes, events, and so on.
-While you search, Google collects a lot of data about you.
-Do you use other Google services besides the search engine, such as Chrome, Gmail, or Google Maps?
+While you search, the company collects a lot of data about you.
+Do you use other Google services besides the search engine, such as Chrome, Gmail, or Maps?
 Then Google knows even more about you.

 The more you use Google products, the more Google learns about you.
 We looked into this and summed up the facts for you.
 Read on if you want to find out what Google knows, but be prepared to be shocked.